ziadhorat/Plex-Spot/README.md

 - Set Browser page title to env var (Already set for header).
 - JF/Emby Support?
 - Some pagination might be needed to support large libraries.
+- Check if dashboard can be displayed across the page.
+- Poster/Artist cover to be displayed along with IMDB links if available.

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!